ncwgz/Orchard-Package/README.md

 2. $ chmod a+x Install.sh
 3. $ sudo bash ./Install.sh

-If the installation successed, a hint will been printed.
+If the the Package is installed successfully, a hint will be printed.

 ## Usage